MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-patch-orchestration-application-linux.md

 ## Deploy the app

-1. Finish all the prerequisite steps to prepare the cluster.
+1. Prepare the cluster by finishing all the prerequisite steps.
 2. Deploy the patch orchestration app like any other Service Fabric app.
-You can deploy the app by using PowerShell or sfctl.
-Follow the steps in [Deploy and remove applications using PowerShell](https://docs.microsoft.com/azure/service-fabric/service-fabric-deploy-remove-applications) or [Deploy application using sfctl](https://docs.microsoft.com/azure/service-fabric/scripts/cli-deploy-application)
+You can deploy the app by using PowerShell or Azure Service Fabric CLI.
+Follow the steps in [Deploy and remove applications using PowerShell](https://docs.microsoft.com/azure/service-fabric/service-fabric-deploy-remove-applications) or [Deploy application using Azure Service Fabric CLI](https://docs.microsoft.com/azure/service-fabric/scripts/cli-deploy-application)
 3. To configure the application at the time of deployment, pass the `ApplicationParamater` to the `New-ServiceFabricApplication` cmdlet or the scripts provided.
-For your convenience, we’ve provided the script Deploy.ps1 along with the application.
+For your convenience, powershell (Deploy.ps1) and bash (Deploy.sh) scripts are provided along with the application.
 To use the script:

     - Connect to a Service Fabric cluster.
     - Execute the Deploy script.
-Optionally pass the application parameter to the script. for example: .\Deploy.ps1 -ApplicationParameter @{ UpdateFrequency = "Daily, 11:00:00"} OR bash Deploy.sh "{\"UpdateFrequency\":\"Daily, 11:00:00\"}"
+Optionally pass the application parameter to the script. for example: .\Deploy.ps1 -ApplicationParameter @{ UpdateFrequency = "Daily, 11:00:00"} OR ./Deploy.sh "{\"UpdateFrequency\":\"Daily, 11:00:00\"}"

 > [!NOTE]
 > Keep the script and the application folder PatchOrchestrationApplication in the same directory.

 ## Upgrade the app

-To upgrade an existing patch orchestration app, follow the steps in [Service Fabric application upgrade using PowerShell](https://docs.microsoft.com/azure/service-fabric/service-fabric-application-upgrade-tutorial-powershell) or [Service Fabric application upgrade using sfctl](https://docs.microsoft.com/azure/service-fabric/service-fabric-sfctl-application#sfctl-application-upgrade)
+To upgrade an existing patch orchestration app, follow the steps in [Service Fabric application upgrade using PowerShell](https://docs.microsoft.com/azure/service-fabric/service-fabric-application-upgrade-tutorial-powershell) or [Service Fabric application upgrade using Azure Service Fabric CLI](https://docs.microsoft.com/azure/service-fabric/service-fabric-sfctl-application#sfctl-application-upgrade)

 ## Remove the app

-To remove the application, follow the steps in [Deploy and remove applications using PowerShell](https://docs.microsoft.com/azure/service-fabric/service-fabric-deploy-remove-applications) or [Remove an application using sfctl](https://docs.microsoft.com/azure/service-fabric/service-fabric-sfctl-application#sfctl-application-delete)
+To remove the application, follow the steps in [Deploy and remove applications using PowerShell](https://docs.microsoft.com/azure/service-fabric/service-fabric-deploy-remove-applications) or [Remove an application using Azure Service Fabric CLI](https://docs.microsoft.com/azure/service-fabric/service-fabric-sfctl-application#sfctl-application-delete)

-For your convenience, we've provided the scripts based on powershell (Undeploy.ps1) and sfctl (Undeploy.sh) along with the application.
+For your convenience, powershell (Undeploy.ps1) and bash (Undeploy.sh) scripts are provided along with the application.
 To use the script:

   - Connect to a Service Fabric cluster.
   - Execute the script Undeploy.ps1 or Undeploy.sh